Widget

 A widget is an autonomous graphical element you can add to different pages of your application.
 In general widgets are placed on the Home Page, or in the Summary View of a record.
 But it is possible to place widgets on any page of the application.

-Uccello use the Laravel Widgets library for managing widgets.
+Uccello use the Laravel Widgetsarrow-up-right library for managing widgets.
 For more information, please refer to its documentation.

 Default Widgets